-The law firm of Kaufman & Forman, P.C., attorney Robert J. Kaufman represented Howard Litsky in the case of Howard Litsky v.
+The law firm of Robert J. Kaufman, Esq. & Alex B. Kaufman, Esq., attorney Robert J. Kaufman represented Howard Litsky in the case of Howard Litsky v.
 GI Apparel, Inc., which was originally filed in state court and was then removed to the United States District Court for the Northern District of Georgia.

 The District Court was asked to determine: 1) whether Mr. Litsky had an entitlement for payment under certain commission deal(s); 2) whether there was a breach of contract between the parties as to Mr. Litsky’s employment with GI, or in the alternative, whether Mr. Litsky should prevail on claims of quasi contract, quantum meruit, and unjust enrichment; and 3) whether GI’s actions constituted bad faith, stubbornly litigious behavior, or caused Mr. Litsky unnecessary trouble and expense.